Dr. Sarah Schönbauer

 - Identity work, subjectivity in contemporary knowledge societies

 - Politics of plastic, human-environment relationships

-- Schönbauer, S. and Attenborough, R. (forthcoming) Scientific identities: how to re-engage with identity and its politics.
+- Schönbauer, S. and Attenborough, R. (2018) Scientific identities: how to re-engage with identity and its politics.
 EASST review.

-- Schönbauer, S. (online first, 2018) We Are Standing Together in Front.
+- Schönbauer, S. (2019) We Are Standing Together in Front.
 How Scientists and Research Groups Form Identities in the Life Sciences.
-Published online first in Science & Technology Studies.
+Published online first in Science & Technology Studies.32(1): 60-80.

-- Schönbauer, S. (accepted for publication) A passion for science.
+- Schönbauer, S. (forthcoming) A passion for science.
 Addressing the role of emotions in identities of life scientists.
 In: Kastenhofer, K./ Molyneux-Hodgson, S. (eds.): Communities and Identities in Contemporary Technosciences.
 Social Science Yearbook.
 Dordrecht: Springer.

 - Schönbauer, S. (2017) How biologists „meet“.
 In: Jonas, M./Lassnigg, L./Littig, B./Wroblewski, A. (eds): Practice theories and their methodology.
 Reflecting on research practices.
 Dordrecht: Springer.